Genesis and Catastrophe: A True Story

-"Genesis and Catastrophe: A True Story" is a short story written by Roald Dahl first published in Playboy magazine and included in his book Kiss Kiss (1960).
+"Genesis and Catastrophe: A True Story" is a short story written by Roald Dahl first published in Playboy magazine in December 1959 and included in his book Kiss Kiss (1960).
 It is a fictionalised account based upon a true historical incident.
 It is also known as A Fine Son.

 Plot summary

 Klara, an Austrian woman, has just given birth to a son.
 She is fearful this child will die, as she has had three children previously, named Otto, Gustav and Ida, and all of them have died.
-Her husband, Alois, remembers how small and frail the new baby is, even compared to the others.
+Her husband, Alois, remarks how small and frail the new baby is, even compared to the others.
 The doctor and midwife assure the mother the baby is healthy.
 They beg the father to show more compassion toward his wife and to hope for the child's survival.
 The story ends with Klara praying, "He must live, Alois.
 He must, he must...
 Oh God, be merciful unto him now".
-It is then revealed her son's name is Adolf Hitler, and that the characters are his parents Klara and Alois Hitler.
+It is revealed her son's name is Adolf Hitler, and that the characters are his parents Klara and Alois Hitler.